 Life With Onesies is reader supported!
 If you make a purchase through an affiliate link, we may earn a small commission at no extra cost to you.

-However, it is much more difficult to hold their attention when it comes to things that require a little bit more brain power.
-Recently, though, one of our favorite things to do is sit and complete different types of interactive activity books.
-Because is son is totally loving them, and big brother is the best, my daughter is all about them as well.
+One of our favorite things to do is sit and complete different types of interactive activity books.
+Because my son loves them, and big brother is the best, my daughter is all about them as well.
 They have a blast, and in return learn a little something.
 Win-win for all of us!

 The Best Interactive Books for Toddlers:

 These are oldies but goodies.
 Your kids will have to find all of the hidden items on the page.
-These books require some serious attention to detail and focus.
+These books require attention to detail and focus.
 Not to mention, there are stickers!
-I don’t know about in your house hold, but in mine, we absolutely love stickers.
-These are definitely for around ages 3-4, but my almost two year old can definitely get into it.
-Not to mention, it allows for some great fine motor skills while placing the stickers on the pictures.
-They even have ones for older kids as well.
+I don’t know about your household, but in mine, we absolutely love stickers.
+These are for around ages 3-4, but my almost-two-year-old gets into them as well.
+For her, these interactive books allow for some great fine motor skills while placing the stickers on the pictures.

 Once again, STICKERS!
 This is a really great book that once again, reinforces those crucial fine motor skills and visual perception.
 It can also be used as a coloring book and allows for time to strengthen those first few words with your little one.
 This was intended to be used with my 2 year old daughter, but my 4 year old son loved it!
 They ended up working together on it.
 This is definitely a great go-to book.